Find Affordable College Courses

 $3,251 Average Tuition & Fees

-Traviss Technical College came in at #14 in this year’s edition of the Best Value Health Professions Schools in Florida ranking.
-Located in the rural area of Lakeland, Traviss Technical College is a public school with a fairly small student population.
+Traviss Technical College did quite well in this year’s ranking of the best value schools for health professions students.
+It came in at #14 on the list.
+Located in the rural area of Lakeland, Traviss Technical College is a public college with a fairly small student population.

 Traviss Technical College undergraduate students pay an average of $3,251 in in-state tuition and fees each year.
 On average, health professions graduates from Traviss Technical College take out $8,500 in student loans while working on their degree.